 HOW TO GET RID OF THE DUST?

 Imagine all the dust in your home: the dust on your furniture is just a fraction of that total amount.
-The rest of the dust is in the air, in the ducts, in the HVAC system, and outside waiting to come in — it’s no wonder dusting does so little good.
+The rest of the dust is in the air, and outside waiting to come in, also in the HVAC system and the vents— it’s no wonder dusting does so little good.
 And vacuuming can actually make the problem worse: unless your vacuum filter is very, very effective, vacuums often suck dust out of the carpet and put it back into the air.
 The following are just a few of the health issues you can experience if your ducts are dirty.

 - Sore Throat